What is Ruby Enterprise Edition?

 - Various analysis and debugging features.

 REE can be easily installed in parallel to your existing Ruby interpreter, allowing you switch to REE with minimal hassle or risk.
-REE has been out for about a year now and is already used by many high-profile websites and organizations, such as New York Times, Shopify and 37signals.
+REE has been out for several years now and is already used by many high-profile websites and organizations, such as New York Times, Twitter, Shopify and 37signals.

 “We switched to enterprise ruby to get the full benefit of the [copy-on-write] memory characteristics and we can absolutely confirm the memory savings of 30% some others have reported.
 This is many thousand dollars of savings even at today’s hardware prices.”